NALTP/Rules/README.md

           - (dd) The highest tier will be 100 TC.
     - (c) Trades, including those involving TC, are allowed during each draft.
     - (d) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
-    - (e) Remaining TCM are recorded at the conclusion of each draft for determining home map priority and may not be carried forward, exchanged, or otherwise utilized in any other way.
-Remaining TCN and TCA are preserved as well as the value of the coins assigned to players drafted at auction.
+    - (e) Remaining TCM, TCN, and TCA recorded at the conclusion of each draft as well as the value of the coins assigned to players drafted at auction.
     - (f) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
     - (g) TC may not be spent to remove a player from a roster and replace them on the draft board.
   - (2) Nominations: